HolisticWare-Xamarin-Tools/HolisticWare.Xamarin.Tools.Bindings.XamarinAndroid.Decompilers/README.md

 so any kind of suggestions, ideas, constructive criticism is accepted.

-## Code Intellisense for Managed Callable Wrappers
+## Decompilers support

 ## Usage

-1.  install nuget package `HolisticWare.Xamarin.Tools.Bindings.XamarinAndroid.Intellisense`
+1.  install nuget package `HolisticWare.Xamarin.Tools.Bindings.XamarinAndroid.Decompilers`

-2.  do the bindings and enjoy code completion in MCW C# code
+2.  do the bindings and decompiled code will be in `./holisticware-generated/decompilers`

 3.  uninstall nuget package after bindings are done

+NOTE: support for SDK style project is ongoing work due to lack of knowledge about file inclusion mechanisms (Default).

 ## Motivation